What is the Process for Denture Stabilization? | A Closer Look

 This may involve adjusting the bite, refining the dentures' shape, or fine-tuning attachment placement for optimal stability.
 The dentist will also provide instructions on proper care and maintenance of the dentures to ensure longevity and optimal performance.

-Step 6: Follow-Up Car
+Step 6: Follow-Up Care

 Even after the dentures have been stabilized and fitted, it's essential for patients to maintain regular follow-up appointments with their dentist.
 These appointments allow the dentist to monitor the health and stability of the dentures over time, making any necessary adjustments or repairs as needed.